Are you following us on Tumblr yet? No? Well then WHAT THE HELL ARE YOU DOING WITH YOUR LIFE?

-No but seriously, our beloved darlings of Tumblr ask the best questions.
+Our beloved darlings of Tumblr ask the best questions.
 And we love answering them because the Tumblr kids are simply inspiring in their determination to get good at adulting.
 Some of our answers spin out into novel-length screeds on finance, feminism, and figuring shit out.
+And sometimes they ask us for help with the most quintessential financial problems.
+Like, how does one become financially secure before age 30?

-The fact that you’re even thinking about this at age seventeen means you win ALL THE AWARDS!
-Seriously, this is a great time to start prepping for your future, and you’re way ahead of the game by even reading finance blogs and trying to get your shit together.
+The fact that you’re even thinking about this at age 17 means you win ALL THE AWARDS!
+Seriously, this is a great time to start prepping for your future.
+You’re way ahead of the game by even reading finance blogs.
+Let alone trying to get your shit together and become financially secure!

 While you’re still in high school